-The benchmarking of medical director services is similar to that of clinical services (discussed in the September 2016 Health Capital Topics article entitled, "Valuation of Compensation for Healthcare Services: Physician Clinical Services"), except that determination of the arrangement's specific characteristics should also include:26
+^{24 &}quot;Never events' are errors in medical care that are clearly identifiable, in The Value Examiner entitled, Valuation of Compensation for Physician Services: Clinical Services), except that determination of the arrangement's specific characteristics should also include:26

-- (1) Applicable job training and education level of the medical director that is relevant to the position; - (2) The number of years of experience and reputation of the provider; - (3) The size of the organization (e.g., revenue, number of employees); - (4) The site of service (e.g., hospital, office-based physician practice, hospital service line, ambulatory surgery center); and,

-(5) The geographic location where the subject services are to be provided.
+- (1) Applicable job training and education level of the medical director that is relevant to the position - (2) The number of years of experience and reputation of the provider - (3) The size of the organization (e.g., revenue, number of employees) - (4) The site of service (e.g., hospital, office-based physician practice, hospital service line, ambulatory surgery center) - (5) The geographic location where the subject services are to be provided

 While normative benchmark industry survey data can be used to establish FMV compensation rates, further analysis should be performed to meet the related threshold of commercial reasonableness.
 Significantly, even though a proposed compensation amount for medical director services may be deemed to be within the range of FMV, the TDRAs of the medical director should be analyzed to determine whether they are duplicate or redundant.
-Duplicate TDRAs are those that are exactly the same as TDRAs already being provided to the organization, the presence of which may not meet the threshold of being commercially reasonable.
-Redundant TDRAs are those that may be similar to TDRAs already being provided to the organization, but may be justified in those circumstances in which the size and scope of the organization require that higher level of service.
-27
+Duplicate TDRAs are those that are the same as TDRAs already being provided to the organization, the presence of which may not meet the threshold of being commercially reasonable.
+Redundant TDRAs are those that may be similar to TDRAs already being provided to the organization, but may be justified in those circumstances in which the size and scope of the organization require that higher level of service.27 due diligence and documentation, will significantly enhance the efforts of healthcare providers to establish a defensible position that the proposed compensation arrangement is in compliance with all regulatory requirements.28 This is particularly important in the heightened and ever-changing regulatory environment in which healthcare providers operate, with the potential severity of penalties, as well as related business consequences for entering into transactions and arrangements that subsequently may be found to be legally impermissible.29 VE services; healthcare industry transactions, including joint ventures, mergers, acquisitions, and divestitures; litigation support and expert testimony; certificate-of-need; and other regulatory and policy planning consulting.
+E-mail: rcimasi@healthcapital.com